Beverly Hills Women's Club: The social club

 Early members, who rode horses to make their way to the club, included Mrs Burton E. Green and actress Norma Shearer.
 Special guests included Amelia Earhart and Gloria Swanson.
 It sponsored the Will Rogers Horse Show and exhibited art such as El Greco's Saint Francis of Assisi and, in 2007, Roland Muri.
 In 1930, they created the Electric Fountain in Beverly Hills through efforts from Harold Lloyd's mother.

 In 1963, they published a cookbook, Beverly Hills Women's Club Cook Book: Fashions in Food.

 Recent guests include Stephen J. Cannell.
-The current President is Jill Tavelman, ex-wife of singer Phil Collins and mother of actress Lily Collins.
+One former president is Jill Tavelman, ex-wife of singer Phil Collins and mother of actress Lily Collins.